zcabsjm/Research-Software-Engineering-in-Python/family-recipes/README.md

-# Family secret recipes, command s for save on mac os
+# Clan secret recipes, command s for save on mac os

 Set of recipes as given by my grandma